mvwicky/mvwicky.github.io/_drafts/Cross-Country.md

 In an attempt to wrap this part up, I'll just say that I walked a lot over the next twelve to eighteen hours.

 ## May 17: Burlington to Ithaca

+## May 18: Ithaca to Detroit

+## May 19: Detroit to Columbus

+## May 20: Columbus

+## May 21: Columbus to Milwaukee

+## May 22: Milwaukee to Minneapolis

+## May 23: Minneapolis to Fargo

+## May 24: Fargo to Teddy Roosevelt Nat'l Park

+## May 25: Teddy Roosevelt Nat'l Park to Yellowstone

+## May 26: Yellowstone to Salt Lake City

+## May 27: Salt Lake City to Grand-Staircase Escalante

+## May 28: Grand-Staircase Escalante to Great Basin Nat'l Park

+## May 29: Great Basin Nat'l Park to Death Valley

+## May 30: Death Valley to Santa Barbara